MIT-Senseable-City-Lab/OSCS/Explore/Datasets/README.md

 Figure.
 Data post-processing and validation protocols

 Detailed information about the deployments and data files is included in he following table.
+In total, there are eight data files.
+Given that the second pilot in NYC contains a huge amount of data, its full dataset is divided into five sections.
+A [data descriptor](https://github.com/MIT-Senseable-City-Lab/OSCS/blob/main/Explore/Datasets/OSCS_OpenDataSupplement.pdf) is also included.

 Table.
 Deployments and open data sets
 |City|Sensing target pollutants|Sensing fleet|Duration|